jishnair/yp-repo/README.md

         $ repo sync

-    Now go put on the coffee machine as this may take 20 minutes depending on your connection.
+    This can take a while, depending on the size of the manifest and your connection.

 4. Initialize the Yocto Environment.